flexera-public/policy_sdk/cmd/fpt/README.md

 1. YAML-based configuration file -  Run `fpt config account <name>`, where name is a nickname for the account, to interactively write the configuration file into `$HOME/.fpt.yml` for the first time.
 You will be prompted for the following fields:
     * Account ID - Numeric account number, such as `60073`
     * API endpoint host - Hostname, typically `governance-3.rightscale.com`
-    * Refresh Token - Your personal OAuth token available from **Settings > Account Settings > API Credentials** in the RightScale Cloud Management dashboard
+    * Refresh Token - Either:
+      * Your personal OAuth refresh token available from **Settings > Account Settings > API Credentials** in the RightScale Cloud Management dashboard (this is deprecated in favor of Flexera One and will be removed in a future version)
+      * Your API refresh token available from [**Flexera One > User Settings > API Credentials**](https://app.flexera.com/settings/api-credentials)
+    * Flexera One - Whether the Refresh Token is from the Flexera One platform instead of the legacy RightScale dashboard (the value should be `true` for Flexera One or `false` otherwise)
 2. Environment variables - These are meant to be used by build systems such as Travis CI.
 The following vars must be set: `FPT_LOGIN_ACCOUNT_ID`, `FPT_LOGIN_ACCOUNT_HOST`, `FPT_LOGIN_ACCOUNT_REFRESH_TOKEN`.
 These variables are equivalent to the ones described in the YAML section above.

 ### Usage